Losing your mucus plug and not sure what not to do? First things first: what is a mucus plug in pregnancy, and why was it there in the first place?

 Just when you thought pregnancy couldn’t get any weirder, there you have it: the mucus plug.

 Look, the mucus plug is not going to win any awards for aesthetic appeal, but it does perform one heck of a function.

 We’re going to talk about what it is, what it looks like, what losing your mucus plug means at the end of your pregnancy, and what you should avoid if you lose your mucus plug

 - What is a mucus plug?

-- What does a mucus plug look like?
+- What does a normal mucus plug look like?

 What is a mucus plug?

-And then, approximately nine months later, its contract is up, and it exits your vagina and retires itself.
+And then, approximately 9 months later, its contract is up, and it exits your vagina and retires itself.

-Next question: what does the mucus plug look like?
+What does a normal mucus plug look like?

 What are signs that your mucus plug is coming out?